openvar/variantValidator/docs/rest-vv/rest_VariantValidator.md

 REST VariantValidator is the original REST API implementation for VariantValidator.
 It provides programmatic access to VariantValidator, VariantFormatter, Gene2Transcripts and associated tools through a REST interface, allowing integration into automated bioinformatics workflows, laboratory information management systems (LIMS) and external software applications.

-The REST API exposes VariantValidator functionality through standard HTTP endpoints and provides the same validation engine used by the VariantValidator Web Interface (VVweb) and the VariantValidator Python API.
+The REST API exposes VariantValidator functionality through standard HTTP endpoints and uses the same VariantValidator validation and formatting infrastructure available through the other VariantValidator interfaces.

 ---